LanceHunter/harmony-api/README.md

 # Harmony API!!

-This is an update on the
+This is an update on the [Harmony API by Jon Maddox](https://github.com/maddox/harmony-api) updated for use in a nonstandard enviornment.

 ## Setup